petergoldstein/dalli/README.md

  1. The code is mostly old and gross.
 The bulk of the code is a single 1000 line .rb file.
  2. It has a lot of options that are infrequently used which complicate the codebase.
  3. The implementation has no single point to attach monitoring hooks.
+ 4. Uses the old text protocol, which hurts raw performance.

 So a few notes: